 Concentration of credit risk - investments - Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issue.
-At 2018 year-end the Pool had concentrations greater than 5.0 percent of the total investment pool portfolio in the following issuers: International Bank Recon, 7.3 percent, and Bank of Montreal, 5.4 percent.
+At 2019 year-end the Pool had concentrations greater than 5.0 percent of the total investment pool portfolio in the following issuer: International Bank Recon, 8.3 percent.
+The issues with concentrations greater than 5.0 percent of the pool portfolio at 2018 year-end were as follows: International Bank Recon, 7.3 percent, and Bank of Montreal, 5.4 percent.